 A powerful step would be for the dash qt wallet and dash central masternode voting service to give its users the option to automatically vote in accordance with the decision markets recommendation.
 If this was a popular option it would be the deciding factor on proposals being funded or not.
 This would achieve Futarchy without compulsion.

 These decision markets would need real trading by real dash users to be accurate and useful.
 Dash is such as small ecosystem that it would be challenging to attract enough liquidity.

 There are only technical challenges to doing this as a decentralized platform.
-Doing it through a centralized account based website would be relatively straight forward, but that would make it more challenging legally.
+Doing it through a centralized account-based website would be relatively straightforward, but that would make it more challenging legally.

 This could be considered real money trading by authorities.
 This could mean licensing, know your customer (KYC) and anti-money laundering (AML) procedures may be legally required.
-Their absence could result in legal action and shut downs.
+Their absence could result in legal action and shutdowns.

-Licensing, AML and KYC compliance would be very difficult and any effort in that direction would reduce the accuracy of the decision markets, reduce liquidity, increase the risk of censorship and increase the risk of data and funds loss due to hacking.
+Licensing, AML and KYC compliance would be very difficult and any effort in that direction would reduce the accuracy of the decision markets, reduce liquidity, increase the risk of censorship and increase the risk of data and funds lost due to hacking.
 It would make the idea a non-starter for a lot of people including myself.

 The platform could minimize the risk of law enforcement action by being run anonymously, never touching government currency and never hosting decision markets on anything other than the effect of dash treasury proposals.
 These measures would make this service less offensive to law enforcement.